Enhancing Multimodal Medical Image Classification using Cross-Graph Modal Contrastive Learning: METHODOLOGY

 \subsection{Inter-Modality Feature Enhancement and Scaling}

-To address scale discrepancies between features and reduce modality gaps in the latent space for two single-modality output features, we introduce the inter-modality feature enhancement and scaling (IMFES) module.
+To address scale discrepancies between features and reduce heterogeneity modality gaps in the latent space for two single-modality output features, we introduce the inter-modality feature enhancement and scaling (IMFES) module.
 This module is designed to enhance the learning of intrinsic modality distributions and preserve important structural information within each modality.
 The process begins by applying a simple multilayer perceptron (MLP) to the concatenated tensors $\mathcal{H}^{I}$ and $\mathcal{H}^{C}$, transforming them into a single-modality probability matrix.
 Next, we perform element-wise multiplication between the GAT encoder outputs $H^{I^{\prime}}$ and $H^{C}$, and the non-linear MLP transforms $\zeta(\mathcal{H}^{I})$ and $\zeta(\mathcal{C}^{I})$, where $\zeta(\cdot) = \mathrm{MLP(\cdot)}$.
 This operation enables fine-grained extraction of individual modality features, as represented by the following equations:

 where $E^{I}$ and $E^{C}$ are the resulting scaled feature matrices for the respective modalities, enhancing the representations learned by the GAT encoders, and $\odot$ denotes element-wise multiplication.
-This operation mitigates the effects of disparities in scale or distribution shape between the two sets of features.
+Intuitively, IMFES can adaptively reweight to balance modality contributions and mitigate dominance from any single source.